lhapp27/FewBodyToolkit.jl/README.md

 ```

 ## Method & Documentation
-This package implements an expansion into central Gaussian basis functions.
-For two-body systems in the center-of-mass frame this can be used directly.
-For three-body systems, a decomposition into Faddeev components is established and subsequently, each component is expanded into a a set of products of two Gaussian basis functions, one for each Jacobi coordinate.
+FewBodyToolkit.jl represents two-body states in the center-of-mass frame using central Gaussian basis functions.
+For three-body problems, the wavefunction is first split into Faddeev components, then each component is expanded in a product of two Gaussians, one for each Jacobi coordinate.

-More information on the underlying method and basis functions, as well as examples based on actual research articles can be found in the [Documentation](https://lhapp27.github.io/FewBodyToolkit.jl/dev/).
+For full details on the method, basis choices, and research-driven examples, see the [Documentation](https://lhapp27.github.io/FewBodyToolkit.jl/dev/).

 ## Related packages: